Jim Mayer (musician): Career

 Mayer began his musical career by performing with the Saint Louis Philharmonic and St. Louis Symphony Youth Orchestra.
 He remained in St. Louis to work with jazz musicians including Mose Allison, James Moody, Herb Ellis and Eddie Harris.

 In 1985, Mayer formed the pop group P.M. with brother Peter Mayer and drummer Roger Guth.
 In 1987, they were signed to Warner Bros.
 Records and produced a Top-10 hit, "Piece of Paradise".
 In 1988, P.M. producer and engineer Elliot Scheiner introduced Jimmy Buffett to the band.
 In 1989, after recording "Off To See The Lizard" for Buffett, with Scheiner producing, Mayer and his P.M. bandmates joined Jimmy Buffett's Coral Reefer Band.

 In 1994, he taught a course, "Music and the Senses", at Webster University on integrating music and movement.

 In 1997, he studied bass with Sitar master Usted Imrat Khan.
 The same year, he toured Europe with jazz pianist Lynne Arriale.

 In 1998, he moved to Nashville, Tennessee, to pursue off-tour work as a songwriter.
 He collaborated with Nashville writers and sat in with saxophonist Jeff Coffin of the Dave Mathews Band, and he began writing children's songs for his nieces and nephews and performing live children's shows.
 In 2003, he recorded his first children's album, "Funky as a Diaper", and the title song reached No. 1 on the charts.

 From 2002 to 2004, he again performed and toured with the Peter Mayer Group.

 Mayer has written, recorded and performed with Jimmy Buffett worldwide and has appeared on television shows, including The Tonight Show, The David Letterman Show, The Arsenio Hall Show, and Good Morning America.
 He performed at President Bill Clinton's 1992 inauguration as a member of the Coral Reefers.
-In 1998, after co-writing "I Don't Know And I Don't Care" with Buffet for the "Beach House on the Moon" album, Mayer was interviewed on National Public Radio by host Scott Simon.
+In 1998, after co-writing "I Don't Know And I Don't Care" with Buffett for the "Beach House on the Moon" album, Mayer was interviewed on National Public Radio by host Scott Simon.